 To start this exploration, follow the icons on the left.
-These exercises will introduce you to the academic departments and majors at Ruters-Camden along with what career options you might have with the majors you are exploring.
+These exercises will introduce you Rutgers - Camden's academic departments/majors and corresponding career options.
 We will also try to dispell for you some of the myths associated with choosing a major.
-Finally, the Major Worksheet will help you narrow down your options to and prepare you to make a decision.
+Finally, the Major Worksheet will help you narrow down your options and prepare you to make a decision.

 "My friend told me..."

-Here we have tried to debunk some of the common myths students have about majors and to help you become a more informed decision maker.
+Here we have tried to debunk some of the common myths students have about majors, so that you can become a more informed decision maker.

 "Choosing a major is the same as choosing a career and the decision I make now, I will be stuck with for the rest of my life."